MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Tips.md

 #### Spare others' inboxes

-Consider introducing the following company discipline around Cc’d e-mails: When you respond to an email, move everyone you can to Bcc with a note that states, “moving Joe, Sally, and Eileen to Bcc to spare their inbox.”
+Consider introducing the following company discipline around Cc’d e-mails: When you respond to an email, move everyone you can to Bcc with a note that states, "moving Joe, Sally, and Eileen to Bcc to spare their inbox."
 This gives these colleagues a chance to object if they want to stay on the thread, but it also gives them an easy out from emails that will just clutter their inbox and waste their time.
 This simple recognition of the value of people’s time also helps spread good behavior every time someone sees it.
 Pass it on.

 ## Tips for after hours
 Be a thoughtful coworker!